dblaschke-LANL/PyDislocDyn/readme.md

 * to uninstall PyDislocDyn, run</br>
 `python -c 'import pydislocdyn; pydislocdyn.utilities.compilefortranmodule(clean=True)'`</br>
 `pip uninstall pydislocdyn`</br></br>
-Note: the first command (introduced in PyDislocDyn>1.3.3) will remove the compiled Fortran module and if it is omitted, the compiled Fortran module has to be deleted manually upon uninstalling (and pip will let the user know its location).
+Note: the first command (introduced in PyDislocDyn>1.3.3) will remove the compiled Fortran module and if it is omitted, the compiled Fortran module has to be deleted manually upon uninstalling
+(in which case pip will let the user know its location).

 * to compile the standalone Fortran library and frontend, either run</br>
 `make shared`</br>